struxoje/k8s-pihole-cloudflared-metallb/README.md

 After that apply updates by running again kubectl apply -f deploy-pihole-cloudflared-fixed.yaml

-Fixing IP address like this is far from ideal, but it did exist in original solution, and I didn't have the time to spend to deal with it so contributions are welcome :)
+Fixing IP address like this is far from ideal, but it did exist in original solution, and I didn't have the time to spend to deal with it so contributors are welcome :)